Preparing for a Successful Home Study

 Hopefully these adoption home study tips will help you get started in preparing for the home study.
 If you’d like to learn more about the home study or how to prepare, you can call 1-800-ADOPTION at any time to speak with an adoption specialist.
-We would be happy to help you start the home study process or refer you to a home study professional, when you are ready.
-You can also request free information and read more on our guide to the home study.
+We would be happy to help you start the home study process.
+Otherwise, you can begin by searching for a home study professional, when you are ready.
+You can also request free information and read more on our guide to the home study here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.